punkish/punkish/entries/C/CV/CV-/cv-latest/index.md

                 </div>

                 <div class="cv-cat">
-                    <span class="cv-dept">SUB (the state and university library) and GCDH (Göttingen Centre for Digital Humanities), University of Göttingen, Germany.</span> From September 2016-August 2017, I was a visiting fellowship at SUB and GCDH, exploring their various open science/data initiatives with a focus on visualizing and sharing geospatial information.
+                    <span class="cv-dept">SUB (the state and university library) and the Göttingen Centre for Digital Humanities (GCDH), University of Göttingen, Germany.</span> From September 2016-August 2017, I was a visiting fellow at SUB and GCDH, exploring their various open science/data initiatives with a focus on visualizing and sharing geospatial information.
+I continue to maintain an informal association with SUB.
                 </div>

                 <div class="cv-cat">